shehel/shehel.github.io/about.md

 <h2>Hello!</h2>

-Computer Science graduate interested in the scientific and engineering challenges involved in understanding/replicating intelligence.
-Interested in causality and neural networks.
+Computer Science post-grad interested in the scientific and engineering challenges involved in understanding/replicating intelligence.

-The occasional write-ups in this space are "mind stamps" - recording my state of mind in words to log progress if any.
-So whatever I posted is already outdated :)